Sharp variance estimator and causal bootstrap in stratified randomized experiments: Simulation

 \textbf{Case 3 (Dependent)}: $\yi[1]$ is generated from $\text{Gamma}(1,1)$ independently and $\yi[0]=\yi[1]+\varepsilon_i$, where $\varepsilon_i\sim \mathcal N(0,0.5^2)$.
 In this case, both $\sigmaneyman^2$ and $\sigmaAGL^2$ are conservative.

 \textbf{Case 4 (Independent)}: Both $\yi[1]$ and $\yi[0]$ are generated from $\text{Gamma}(1,1)$ independently.
 In this case, both $\sigmaneyman^2$ and $\sigmaAGL^2$ are conservative.

 Since we consider the design-based inference, potential outcomes are generated once and kept fixed.
-The randomness solely comes from the treatment assignments, which are generated for 1000 replications.
+The randomness arises solely from the treatment assignments, which are generated for 1000 replications.

-Table~\ref{table.sharp} shows the square root of the ratio between the sharp variance estimator and the true variance.
-In cases 1 and 2, where potential outcomes are co-monotonic, the asymptotic theory suggests that the sharp variance estimator $\sigmaAGL^2$ should be consistent with the true variance $\sigma^2$.
-However, $\sigmaAGL^2$ tends to underestimate $\sigma^2$, which possibly arises from the non-linearity of the functional $V$ \citep{imbens2018causal}.
-In cases 3 and 4, the asymptotic theory suggests that the sharp variance estimator $\sigmaAGL^2$ should be conservative.
-In finite samples, $\sigmaAGL^2$ is conservative in case 4, while in case 3, it tends to underestimate $\sigma^2$, especially with smaller sample sizes.
-Underestimating the variance may result in under-coverage of confidence intervals based on normal approximation.
-Fortunately, this issue could be resolved by combining the sharp variance estimator with the causal bootstrap.
+Table~\ref{table.sharp} presents the square root of the ratio between the sharp variance estimator $\sigmaAGL$ and the true variance $\sigma$.
+In cases 1 and 2, where potential outcomes are co-monotonic, the asymptotic theory suggests that the sharp variance estimator $\sigmaAGL^2$ should be a consistent estimator for $\sigma_S^2$.
+However, the simulation results show that $\sigmaAGL^2$ tends to underestimate $\sigma^2$, which possibly arises from the non-linearity of the functional $V$ \citep{imbens2018causal}.
+In Cases 3 and 4, the asymptotic theory suggests that the sharp variance estimator $\sigmaAGL^2$ should be conservative.
+While the estimator is indeed conservative in Case 4, it tends to underestimate $\sigma^2$ in Case 3, particularly in smaller sample sizes.
+This discrepancy highlights that despite the theoretical expectation of conservativeness, practical simulations reveal scenarios where the estimator may fall short.
+This underestimation of variance can lead to under-coverage of confidence intervals derived from normal approximations.
+Fortunately, this issue can be mitigated by combining the sharp variance estimator with the causal bootstrap, enhancing the reliability of inference.

-Table~\ref{tab:sim_eq} shows the simulation results on the empirical coverage probability and mean confidence interval length of $95\%$ confidence intervals for scenarios with equal propensity scores.
-The results for scenarios with unequal propensity scores are similar and relegated to Supplementary Materials.
-In all cases, both N+N and S+B consistently attain a nominal coverage of 95\%, with N+N being more conservative than S+B. S+N demonstrates under-coverage in most scenarios, except for case 4, where S+N exhibits a conservative behavior.
-In all cases, S+B achieves a reduction in interval length up to 8.7\% compared to the conventional N+N approach, demonstrating a noteworthy efficiency gain.
-In large sample sizes, S+B and N+N exhibit equivalent performance.
-In case 4, S+N reduces the interval length by up to 11.4\% compared to N+N.
+Table~\ref{tab:sim_eq} presents the simulation results regarding the empirical coverage probability and mean confidence interval length for 95\% confidence intervals in scenarios with equal propensity scores.
+Similar results for unequal propensity scores are available in the Supplementary Material.
+In all cases, both the Neyman+Normal (N+N) and Sharp+Bootstrap (S+B) methods consistently achieve a nominal coverage of 95\%, with N+N displaying a more conservative approach than S+B. The Sharp+Normal (S+N) method generally exhibits under-coverage, except in Case 4, where it demonstrates conservative behavior, as shown in Table~\ref{table.sharp}.
+Notably, S+B reduces the interval length by up to 8.7\% compared to the traditional N+N method, highlighting a significant efficiency gain.
+In large sample sizes, S+B and N+N show equivalent performance.
+In Case 4, S+N reduces the interval length by up to 11.4\% relative to N+N.